Inverse Spectral Problems for Collapsing Manifolds I: Uniqueness and Stability: From the local spectral data to the metric-measure structure

 \subsection{Cut locus}

-We use the fact that , if $X \in{\overline{\frak M \frak M}}$, then it is a length space and that all locally compact length spaces are geodesics spaces, that is, all points can be joined with a shortest, i.e. length minimizing path.
-This follows from the fact that a GH limit of a sequence of locally compact length space is again a locally compact length spaces, see \cite{GLP}.
-Another way to see this is that, since $ Y \in{\overline{\frak F\frak M \frak M}}$ satisfies $h_Y \in C^2_*$, the classical Hopf-Rinow theorem remains valid, and there is a shortest geodesic between any $y,\, y' \in Y$.
-Since $X=\pi(Y)=Y/O(n)$, the result for ${\overline{\frak M \frak M}}$ follows from (\ref{7.22.01.2012}).
+All locally compact length spaces are geodesic spaces, that is, any pair of points can be joined by a distance-minimizing path.
+By \cite{GLP}, the Gromov-Hausdorff limit of a sequence of locally compact length spaces is again a locally compact length space, and hence, $X\in{\overline{\frak M \frak M}}$ is a geodesic space.

-\begin{definition} We say that a path $\g:[0,\ell]\to X$ is a geodesic on $X$ if it is the locally distance minimizing path and is parametrized along the arc length.
+\begin{definition} {\rm We say that a path $\g:[0,\ell]\to X$ is a geodesic on $X$ if it is a locally distance-minimizing path and is parametrized with the arc length.
+The curve $\gamma\cap X^{reg}$ is a geodesic in the Riemannian sense on $X^{reg}$.